 Admissions, completion, degree attainment and destination of leavers

-Admissions (2017 entry): mature applicants (21+) continue to be relatively more likely than younger applicants to come through the application process successfully.
+Admissions (2018 entry): mature applicants (21+) continue to be relatively more likely than younger applicants to start a course at York St John University.

-Completion: completion rates improved for both student groups, and the gap has remained constant, in favour of students under the age of 21.
+Completion: completion rates decreased for both student groups, and the gap has remained constant, in favour of students under the age of 21.

 Degree attainment: There was no significant difference between young and mature students in getting a first or 2:1.

-Graduate destination: There is an age-related gap of 0.9 pp in favour of mature students who were in study or in work within 6 months after graduation, however mature students were 13.2 pp more likely to be in professional or managerial jobs than young students (60.2% and 47.0% respectively).
+Graduate destination: There is an age-related gap of 1.7pp in favour of mature students who were in study or in work within 6 months after graduation, however mature students were 5.8 pp more likely to be in professional or managerial jobs than young students (78.2% and 72.4% respectively).

 The proportion of disabled students at York St University continues to increase.
-For 2016/17, 16.4% of students at York St John University had a known impairment or health condition.
-We have seen an increase in students across all range of impairments and health conditions.
-We have put in place an inclusive learning, teaching and assessment framework which should help improve the academic experience for all students, and reduce need for one-to-one support.
+For 2017/18, 18.4% of students at York St John University had a known impairment or health condition.
+We have seen an increase in students across all range of impairments and health conditions, the biggest in students with mental health conditions.
+The inclusive learning, teaching and assessment framework has evolved, along with the sector, into Universal Design for Learning and is gradually being embedded through the Schools.
 This exists alongside Learning Support Plans to meet specific needs of disabled individuals.
-Please visit our Disability Advice Team pages to find out what information and support is available for disabled students, including students with a health condition or mental illness.
+Please visit our Student Services pages to find out what information and support is available for disabled students, including students with a health condition or mental illness.

 Admissions, completion, degree attainment and destination of leavers (UK only)